Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 Yes.
 That's a great question.
 And taking the third one first.
 There we are -- we acknowledge the expenses in TriumphPay or real.
 I mean if you were to exclude TriumphPay from our overall enterprise, we'd be running at over a 2% ROA as an institution.
 That is not loss on us.
 This is an intentional investment and we're overinvesting in some areas at this time to make sure that the platform is stable, that the platform accelerates and that the platform does everything that our customers need.
-There will be -- a time will come, whether it's 2023 or 2024 where you need to optimize the expense structure for TriumphPay, but that day is not today.
+There will be -- a time will come, whether it's 2023 or 2024 where you need to optimize the expense structure for TriumphPay but that day is not today.
 Today, we need to make sure the platform never goes down that the platform is available to anyone who wants to join it and that we design the feature sets that are needed by our customers.

-The most important thing towards moving, towards profitability, which we've called out, $75 billion in payment volume generates $100 million in revenue.
+The most important thing towards moving, towards profitability which we've called out, $75 billion in payment volume generates $100 million in revenue.
 We believe we will be profitable at that time, probably well before that time.
 And note, we're a 1/3 of the way there, $24 billion run rate, we're 1/3 of the way there, growing 10% quarter-over-quarter or 8.8% quarter-over-quarter in what historically has been the weakest quarter of the year going from Q4 to Q1.
 The most important thing for the value proposition for the constituents of the network as it sits now, is for Tier 1 brokers, the 30 brokers who control 40% of all brokered freight in the United States and the Tier 1 factors, the 20 factors who control 75% of the factoring industry for both of those parties to see a level of adoption on either side of the network so that they can begin to change their operating processes and procedures to realize the efficiencies that the network offers.
-That is the thing, and we are headed towards that.
+That is the thing and we are headed towards that.

 We've already -- we gave you the parties, the number of the parties that are in the queue to do these integrations.
 When you achieve that where parties on both sides of the network are able to make their processes of how they handle presentment audit payment and cash application, they're able to change those because of the volume that's coming from the network.
 Then our opportunity to monetize that becomes real.
 We think that really, you start to see that at the end of 2023.
 And from there, we expect it to continue to grow.